gregsaun/prusa_i3_bear_upgrade/manual/assembly_instructions/step08.md

 ### Assembly

-1. Assemble the motor on the y_motor_mount with 3 M3x10 screws (motor cables oriented in direction of 230mm v-slot) (fig 8.2)
+1. Assemble the Y motor on the y_motor_mount with 3 M3x10 screws.
+Motor cables should be oriented to the back of the printed part (fig 8.1)
 1. Mount the motor on the back of the frame using 2 M5x15 and adjust to the measurements on figure 8.2
 1. The motor cables should face the 230mm v-slots
 1. Mount y_idler using 2 M5x10 and adjust to the measurements on figure 8.3